FunnelEnvy/fe-dev-utils/src/get-element/README.md

 * This function uses ```querySelectorAll``` to find the desired elements, so the CSS selector must conform to the rules for this function.
 * The ```MutationObserver``` is used to detect changes to the DOM and update the element selection accordingly.
 This allows the function to be resilient to changes in the DOM structure.
 * If the ```outTimer``` parameter is not provided, the default value of 10000 milliseconds (10 seconds) will be used.
-* If the desired elements are not found within the specified time, the function will reject with an error.
+* If the desired elements are not found within the specified time, the function will reject with a console log.